drzeday/client-voice-review-view.and.data.api/README.md

   ```
   node server.js
   ```
-* Connect to you local server using a WebGL-compatible browser: [http://localhost:3001/](http://localhost:3001/)
+* Connect to your local server using a WebGL-compatible browser: [http://localhost:3001/](http://localhost:3001/)

 ## Options